mia-platform/documentation/docs/fast_data/configuration/single_view_creator/common.md

 ### Plugin

-Add a config map to your service and put the Javascript files into it containing the custom function you want to use as upsert or delete function.
+Add a config map to your service and put the Javascript files into it.
+These files should contain the custom function you want to use as upsert or delete function.

 For instance: